panjiangyi/notes/网页性能优化/Frontend Master Course.md

+# First of all: Just use typescript, a type system will help v8 optimize our code.

 # Golden rules

 1. Doing less stuff takes less times.
 1. Doing something later is better than doing it now.
-1. Until the user actually gets the page, there isn't much to optimize.
+1. Until the user actually gets the page, there isn't much to optimize. s

 # facts